>

 ENFORCEMENT AND PENALTIES

-Private access rights were extended for abuse of dominance cases pursuant to 2022 amendments to the Competition Act.
-Private parties can now apply directly to obtain leave from the Tribunal under section 103.1 if they are directly and substantially affected by the conduct.
-Prior to amendments to section 79 that came into force on June 23, 2022, the Commissioner had exclusive jurisdiction to make abuse of dominance applications to the Competition Tribunal.
+So-called “private access” rights (i.e., the ability for private parties to seek Competition Tribunal remedies) were extended for abuse of dominance cases pursuant to 2022 amendments to the Competition Act.
+Following these amendments, private parties can now apply directly to obtain leave from the Competition Tribunal under section 103.1 of the Competition Act if they are directly and substantially affected by the conduct.
+Prior to amendments to section 79 that came into force on June 23, 2022, Canada’s Commissioner of Competition had exclusive jurisdiction to commence abuse of dominance applications to the Competition Tribunal.

-Where abuse of dominance is established under section 79(1) of the Competition Act (see discussion above for the substantive test), the Competition Tribunal may make a prohibition order prohibiting a person (or persons in the case of joint abuse) from engaging in the practice or conduct.
+Where abuse of dominance is established under section 79(1) of the Competition Act (see discussion above for the substantive test), Canada’s Competition Tribunal may make a prohibition order prohibiting a person (or persons in the case of joint abuse) from engaging in the practice or conduct.

-The Competition Tribunal may also, where it finds that a practice of anti-competitive acts amounts to conduct that prevents or lessens competition substantially in a market in which the person (or persons) have a plausible competitive interest and one of the above types of orders is not likely to restore competition in a market, order a person to take additional actions, including the divestiture of assets or shares, that are reasonable and necessary to overcome the abusive conduct in the relevant market.
+The Competition Tribunal may also, where it finds that a practice of anti-competitive acts amounts to conduct that prevents or lessens competition substantially in a market in which the person (or persons) have a plausible competitive interest and one of the above types of orders is not likely to restore competition in a market, order a person to take additional actions, including the divestiture of assets or shares, that are reasonable and necessary to overcome abusive conduct in a relevant market.

-In addition to the above, where the Competition Tribunal finds that a practice of anti-competitive acts amounts to conduct that prevents or lessens competition substantially in a market in which the person has a plausible competitive interest, it may (in addition to the above two types of orders) also order the payment of an AMP of up to the greater of $25 million ($35 million for each subsequent order), three times the value of the benefit derived from the abusive conduct or, if the latter amount cannot be reasonably determined, 3% of the person’s annual worldwide gross revenues.
+In addition to the above, where the Competition Tribunal finds that a practice of anti-competitive acts amounts to conduct that prevents or lessens competition substantially in a market in which the person has a plausible competitive interest, the Tribunal may (in addition to the above two types of orders) also order the payment of an AMP of up to the greater of $25 million ($35 million for each subsequent order), three times the value of the benefit derived from the abusive conduct or, if the latter amount cannot be reasonably determined, 3% of the person’s annual worldwide gross revenues.

-Both of the above two potential penalties incorporate elements from the former penalty provisions (i.e., structural remedies and the imposition of monetary penalties), while also incorporating jurisprudence from case law (i.e., the TREB abuse of dominance case) that established that a dominant firm need not necessarily engage in anti-competitive conduct with one of its own competitors as long as it has a “plausible competitive interest” in the affected market.
+Both of the above types of potential penalties incorporate elements from the former penalty provisions (i.e., structural remedies and the imposition of monetary penalties), while also incorporating jurisprudence from case law (i.e., the TREB abuse of dominance case) that established that a dominant firm need not necessarily engage in anti-competitive conduct with one of its own competitors as long as it has a “plausible competitive interest” in the affected market.

 SERVICES AND CONTACT